Computational Modelling Group

 Seth Bullock (Investigator), Stuart Bartlett

-We simulate the meso-level behaviour of lipid-like particles in a range of chemical and physical environments.
+We simulated the meso-level behaviour of lipid-like particles in a range of chemical and physical environments.
 Self-organised protocellular structures can be shown to emerge spontaneously in systems with random, homogeneous initial conditions.
-We aim to take the current model further and explore more complex chemical scenarios in which a broad range of evolutionary behaviours will be exhibited.
+Introducing an additional 'toxic' particle species and an associated set of synthesis reactions produced a new set of ecological behaviours compared to the original model of Ono and Ikegami.

 Chaotic Analysis of Partial Discharge

-Paul Lewin
+Paul Lewin (Investigator), Lyuboslav Petrov

-The deterministic character of PD pulses predicted by theory can experimentally (real and numerical) be shown to be existent.
+The deterministic character of PD pulses predicted by theory has been shown to be existent for certain PD events.
 Finding characteristic patterns in phase space enables field-data PD detection with high reliability.

 Complexity in Modelling Electric Marine Propulsive Devices